feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/index.rst

 .. -*- mode: rst -*-
+.. _forecasting:

+.. currentmodule:: feature_engine.timeseries.forecasting

 Forecasting Features
 ====================

-Feature-engine's time series forecasting transformers create and add new features to the dataframe by lagging features or calculating statistics over windows of time in the past.
+Feature-engine's time series forecasting transformers create and add new features to the dataframe by lagging or calculating statistics over portions of the features in the past.

 .. toctree::